aadilmallick/my-notes-docusaurus/docs/linux/09-vim.md

 ### Modes

-Vim has two modes: insert (typing text) and edit (for commands) mode.
+Vim has two main modes: insert (typing text) and edit (for commands) mode.
 Here is how to get to them:

 - **insert mode:** press `i` to enter insert mode
 - **edit mode:** press `esc` to enter edit mode

+However, there are four modes in total: Normal mode, Insert mode, Visual mode, and Command mode.

+1. Normal mode is for editing text
+2. Insert mode is for typing new text
+3. Visual mode is for highlighting text
+4. Command mode is accessed by pressing colon (:) in normal mode to execute commands.

 ### Quitting and writing files